 If you’re an expat looking to relocate to a seaside city that is neither too crowded nor too small, neither too hot nor too cold, and offers the diversity of the big city yet the calming atmosphere of a small town, Varna is the perfect place for you.

 Varna is Bulgaria’s sea capital.
-It’s also the largest city on the Bulgarian Black Sea Coast and an attractive destination for thousands of tourists every year.
+It’s also the largest city on the Bulgarian Black Sea Coast and an attractive destination for thousands of tourists annually.

-However, travelling to Varna for a few days or a fun weekend is a lot different than living in the city.
+However, traveling to Varna for a few days or a fun weekend is a lot different than living in the city.